Keir Hardie: Union leader

-The 23-year-old Hardie moved from the coal mines to union organisation work.
+When he was 23 years old, Hardie moved from the coal mines to union organisation work.
 In May 1879, Scottish mine owners combined to force a reduction of wages, which had the effect of spurring the demand for unionisation.
 Huge meetings were held weekly at Hamilton as mine workers joined to vent their grievances.
 On 3 July 1879, Hardie was appointed Corresponding Secretary of the miners, a post which gave him opportunity to get in touch with other representatives of the mine workers throughout southern Scotland.
 Three weeks later, Hardie was chosen by the miners as their delegate to a National Conference of Miners to be held in Glasgow.
 He was appointed Miners' Agent in August 1879 and his new career as a trade union organiser and functionary was launched.

-On 16 October 1879, Hardie attended a National Conference of miners at Dunfermline, at which he was selected as National Secretary, a high-sounding title which actually preceded the establishment of a coherent national organisation by several years.
+On 16 October 1879, Hardie attended a National Conference of miners at Dunfermline, at which he was selected as National Secretary, a high-sounding title which preceded the establishment of a coherent national organisation by several years.
 Hardie was active in the strike wave which swept the region in 1880, including a generalised strike of the mines of Lanarkshire that summer which lasted six weeks.
-The fledgling union had no money, but worked to gather foodstuffs for striking mine families, as Hardie and other union agents got local merchants to supply goods upon promise of future payment.
-A soup kitchen was kept running in Hardie's home during the course of the strike, manned by his new wife, the former Lillie Wilson.
+The fledgling union had no money but worked to gather foodstuffs for striking mine families, as Hardie and other union agents got local merchants to supply goods upon promise of future payment.
+A soup kitchen was kept running in Hardie's home during the strike, manned by his new wife, the former Lillie Wilson.

 While the Lanarkshire mine strike was a failure, Hardie's energy and activity shone and he accepted a call from Ayrshire to relocate there to organise the local miners.
 The young couple moved to the town of Cumnock, where Keir set to work organising a union of local miners, a process which occupied nearly a year.